talliskinrade/torus-deployment-manager/README.md

 - When creating the labels, had to replace "pdflatex" with the file directory for pdflatex in miktex module.
 - Scrap 'tsch', only using BLE advertising now.
 I don't think the Pi's require a sharing schedule.
 - Scrap 'total_environmental'.
 These were used in the SPHERE project, but we're not using them anymore
-- Added variable 'total_rpis'. these and the raspberry pi's that forward data to the NUC (gateway).
 - `total_gateway`: Total number of gateways including root gateway.
-Aka the NUC.
+Aka the NUC. renamed to rpi.
+- for wearable
+    - random mac addr: EE:54:52:53:00:00
+    - ble addr: C0:54:52:53:00:00
--
+- dont need ieee addr
+- rpi done. getting the random mac address in the address file. last 4 digits are the house id. need to ask if he wants then calon seperated or not.
+- install.py creates a password for the key file. there are 256 keys in the ckeys file, and each one is applied to a wearable.

 >>>>>>> 12438dc86a2007be4ce26837d4384f458eb6d021